joshualande/joshualande.github.io/_drafts/2014-02-05-cube-rollup-pig-data-science.md

 (Ted,UK,*,*,6.0)
 ```

-Now that we have the flattened bags,
+Finally, we can group the flattened bags
-we can group by the columns we wanted originally:
+by any columns we want to aggregate over:

 ```
 grouped = GROUP flattened_bags BY (country,gender,sport);